Surveytech/RocketElevators-AI/README.md

 How the Back Office works, the complete progress of a submission:
- - a submission is sent, filling the quote's avaiable fields for each interest;
+ - creation of a submission, by filling the quote's avaiable fields for each interest;
- - creation of a submission,
  - the access to the Back Office,
  - the viewing of this newly created submission,
  - the features available in the Back Office
  - and  any other details deemed relevant.

-### The rest is w.i.p

-* Ruby version => 2.6.6

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...